lesshint/lesshint/docs/user-guide/configuration.md

 # Configuring lesshint
 Start by creating a `.lesshintrc` file in your project root and add your settings to it.
 It will be automatically loaded and merged with the default values.
-If no `.lesshintrc` file is found in the current working directory, it'll traverse up the directory structure looking for one, stopping once it finds one or reaches the root directory.
+If no `.lesshintrc` file is found in the current working directory, `lesshint` will traverse up the directory structure looking for one, stopping once it finds one or reaches the root directory.

 In the `.lesshintrc` file, each option is specified by its own JSON object, for example: